 But that's fine because there is Armored Automobiles of the Russian Civil War 1918- 1920 by Tom Hillman which fills the gap magnificently.
 A must buy if you have any interest in armoured cars at all.
 Details are here.

-There is also the Russian book Tanks of the Civil War which can be bought with a translation.
+There is also the Russian book Tanks of the Civil War for which there are translations floating around.

 The Growth of the Red Army by Dimitri Daniel Fedotoff White is quite interesting, though it deals mostly with generalities.